 Music education forms the backbone of Graham's musical life.
 He very much enjoys working with young musicians and adults alike, in both private instruction and group settings.
-He is currently on faculty at Branksome Hall's Music Conservatory, and maintains his own studio in central Toronto, offering instruction on the double bass and electric bass, in all areas of music theory including basic rudiments, harmony, counterpoint, analysis, post-tonal theory, and jazz theory, as well as in contemporary classical and jazz composition and arranging.
+He is currently on faculty at Branksome Hall's Music Conservatory, and maintains his own studio in central Toronto, offering instruction on the double bass and electric bass, and in all areas of music theory from basic rudiments to post-tonal analysis.
 He has more than a decade of teaching experience and welcomes students of all levels and all ages.
 His studio is fully equipped for high-end virtual instruction and he has students as far away as BC.
 Former students have gone on to study at prestigious institutions such as Berklee College of Music and the University of Toronto.

 In 2016 Graham received his PhD from York University.
 He was awarded a prestigious SSHRC Joseph-Armand Bombardier Canada Graduate Scholarship for his dissertation research which focuses on the requiem mass.
 Graham also holds an MA from York and a BMus from Queen’s University in Kingston, ON.
 He has been the recipient of numerous awards during his university studies including the Lawrence Heisey Graduate Award at York, and the Graham George Memorial Scholarship in Composition at Queen's.